Creating labs with checker

 Sadly, sometimes things don’t work; here are some debugging tips for labs.

-If you open a page and the text entries don’t have color, there was a serious problem loading things (e.g., the JavaScript code or YAML info has a syntax error).
+If you load a page and the text entries don’t have color, there was a serious problem loading things.
 Use your browser’s Developer Tools to show details.
 In Chrome, this is More Tools -> Developer Tools -> (Console Tab).
 In Firefox, this is More Tools -> Web Developer Tools -> (Console Tab).
 You may need to further open specifics to see them.
-Note:
+Often the problem is that (1) a line just before added material needs a trailing comma, or (2) a string was not properly closed (e.g., it is double-quoted but includes double-quote that was not properly escaped).

 You can set the optional info “debug” field to true.
 This will display information, particularly on its inputs.
 This can help you track down a problems if you think your inputs are being interpreted in a way different than you expect.